Stay warm, stay smart!

 How the cold weather affects your usage

-Cold weather plays a major role in increasing your usage, which can have a big impact on your bill.
+Cold weather plays a major role in increasing your energy use, which can have a big impact on your bill.
 Understand how:

 During colder months, your heating system has to work harder and run longer to maintain the indoor temperature.
 It’s important to understand what’s a comfortable temperature for you and your family.